 This is a chance to use your voice to support thoughtful growth that makes way for development, which is happening at a rapid pace, while also maintaining space for small businesses like food carts, which we all know make Portland, well, so Portland.

 What about the Food Carts?
 As they did previously, the food carts will be expected to pay their own expenses, including utilities and rent.
-Additionally, they are responsible for paying to use the parking spots they occupy on the North Park Blocks.
-The new location requires each cart owner to cover additional expenses they did not have previously, such as security and water delivery (there are no water hookups at North Park Blocks).
+Additionally, they are responsible for paying to use the parking spots they occupy around Ankeny Square.
+The new location requires each cart owner to cover additional expenses they did not have previously, such as security and maintenance.

-Before the carts can even operate in this area, the electrical infrastructure needs to be built out at the new location, and the cost of setting up new hookups in addition to towing is too large a burden for the individual cart owners to manage on their own, which is why we’ve setup this GoFundMe.
+Before the carts can even operate in this area, the electrical infrastructure needs to be built out at the new location, and the cost of setting up new hookups is too large a burden for the individual cart owners to manage on their own, which is why we’ve setup this GoFundMe.

 What others are saying “In finding a new home for these food carts, we’ve seen a great deal of advocacy from our friends throughout Portland.
 Through this GoFundMe campaign, we hope those who have already served as such passionate champions for the relocation of the food carts will share monetary support to ensure the sustainability and viability of the food cart community.

 It is incredibly important for the carts to stay together as a pod, preserving their important role in Portland culture.
 Our ultimate goal is to move the vendors to a new Culinary Corridor concept, and we view this transition as a pilot project, building a case for placing more food carts within the Green Loop in the future.”

 -Keith Jones, co-director for Friends of the Green Loop